protoben/resume/resume.md

 -----------

 * I'm proficient in the following:
-    + C, C++, Java, Bash, Erlang, Python, SQL
+    + C, C++, assembly (ARM and x86\_64), Go, Haskell, Bash, Git
-    + Network and systems programming
-    + 802.11 / packet radio
+    + Sockets programming, 802.11 / packet radio

-* I've done coursework / research projects in the following:
+* I've done research projects / coursework in the following:
-    + LTE, UMTS, 802.11, PHY
-    + JPEG, MPEG4 / H.264
+    + JPEG, MPEG4 / H.264, SIFT
-    + OpenSSL, implementing cryptosystems using existing primitives
+    + Linear coding and linear network coding, the Paillier cryptosystem
+    + Formal specification and verification of systems (TLA+, PlusCal, etc.)

 * I've worked on a number of small projects related to networking, cryptography, coding theory, and packet radio.
 They are available on my